In a recent appearance on Bill Maher’s "Real Time,"

 and Elena Bonner.
 Add to these the thousands of Soviet citizens who crowded

-Army tanks and reversing the communist counter-coup in 1991.
+Army tanks and reversing the communist counter-coup.
 The light of

 liberty still shines, albeit diminished, in the land of the Tsars and the